clowrey/isoSPI-M3Y-BMS/README.md

 ⚠️ **DEVELOPMENT STATUS**
 - This is a development version (v2.0.0)
-- isoSPI implementation is experimental
+- isoSPI implementation is experimental and currently being optimized
+- isoSPI RX sampling positions under active testing and tuning
 - BATMan protocol partially implemented
 - Extensive testing required before production use
+- Current focus: RX sampling optimization with oscilloscope validation
+- Automated test framework available for validation
 - **Use at your own risk**

 ## License